mdhiggins/sickbeard_mp4_automator/README.md

 --------------
 - Python 2.7 *(Does NOT work with Python 3)*
 - FFMPEG and FFPROBE binaries
-- Requests module
-- Gevent
 - Python setup_tools
+- See PIP packages for additional requirements

 Default Settings
 --------------